DNADNL/NetScript/README.md

 <ul>
 	<li>NetScript.sh, the script to launch, which creates the LOG file, useful if you reach the bad ending </em>(since the 20160808-1 version)</em> ;</li>
 	<li>NS.sh, the script which downloads, installs and compiles NetSurf </em>(since the 20160808-1 version)</em> ;</li>
-	<li>scriptFilesUpdate.sh, the script used to modify some files during the compilation to fit in Cygwin ;</li>
+	<li>updateFiles.sh, the script used to modify some files during the compilation to fit in Cygwin ;</li>
-	<li>the scriptUpdate folder, which goes with scriptFilesUpdate.sh and contains every file modification script ;</li>
+	<li>the updateFile folder, which goes with scriptFilesUpdate.sh and contains every file modification script ;</li>
 </ul>

 <h2>How to install Cygwin ?</h2>